Mick1406/DS_Take_Home_Challenges/README.md

 # DS_Take_Home_Challenges
 This repo contains the solutions to a few Data Science take home challenges I did for practice.
-All of these were completed in about 1 hour.
+Those are a bit easier than real-life challenge though.
 <br>

 ## Take home challenges